 be monitored but not UKBF: Immigration performance subject to rebates Airport: ASQ Publication of standards GAL to publish monthly report on achievement of Airport-wide standards and the Airline Standards.
 Payment of Core Service Rebate The Core Service Rebate is the amount payable by GAL for a failure by it to meet the Core Service Standards.
-The Core Service Rebate will be paid quarterly, within 1 month of the end of each quarter (end June, September, December, March) only to those airlines operating exclusively under the terms of the published airport tariff set out in the Conditions of Use during the relevant period ("Qualifying Airlines").
+The Core Service Rebate will be paid quarterly, within 1 month of the end of each quarter (end June, September, December, March) to those airlines operating exclusively under the terms of the published airport tariff during the relevant period.
 An airline operating under the terms of a bilateral contract will not be entitled to the Core Service Rebate, unless otherwise provided for in such an agreement.
-The rebates will be calculated by terminal by month, and then allocated to the Qualifying Airlines that used the terminal pro-rata with the Core Service Charges payable by each Qualifying Airline in relation to that terminal in that month.
-A Qualifying Airline that has not met the applicable Airline Standards (as set out in Table B) will have its entitlement to Core Service Rebates reduced.
+The rebates will be calculated by terminal by month, and then allocated to the relevant airlines that used the terminal pro-rata with the Core Service Charges payable by each airline in relation to that month.
+An airline that has not met the applicable Airline Standards (as set out in Table B) will have its entitlement to Core Service Rebates reduced.
 Further, GAL shall be under no obligation to pay the rebate to an airline if there are unpaid amounts outstanding from such an airline to GAL.
 If the entitlement of an individual airline to Service Rebates is so reduced, there will be no change in the entitlement of other airlines to the Core Service Rebate.
-Core Service Rebate The aggregate amount ("Core Service Rebate") payable by GAL to Qualifying Airlines in month "j" for a failure to meet the Core Service Standard Levels in terminal "t" will be calculated as: Where: $Annual\ Core\ Service\ Charges_t = \\ in\ respect\ of\ terminal\ "t",\ in\ relevant\ financial\ year\ ending\ 31 \\ March,\ the\ annual\ revenue\ arising\ from\ Core\ Service\ Charges \\ for\ relevant\ commercial\ passenger\ services\ operated\ by \\ Qualifying\ Airlines\ under\ the\ terms\ of\ the\ published\ airport \\ tariff\ set\ out\ in\ the\ Conditions\ of\ Use.$ The rebate by each terminal will be allocated to the Qualifying Airlines that used the terminal pro-rata with the Core Service Charges payable by each Qualifying Airline in relation to that terminal in that month.
-The deduction to be made from this rebate amount if an airline fails to meet airline standards will be calculated as: $\label{eq:decomposition} \begin{aligned} \textit{Deduction from Core Service Rebate}{a,t,j} \\ &= \textit{Airline Standard Reduction Percentage}{a,t,j} \\ &\cdot \textit{Core Service Charges}{a,t,j} \end{aligned}$ For the avoidance of doubt, the deduction only operates to reduce the Core Service Rebate (if any) payable by GAL to an airline; it cannot result in a payment being due from an airline to GAL.
+Core Service Rebate The amount ("Core Service Rebate") payable by GAL to an airline "a" in month "j" for a failure to meet the Core Service Standard Levels will be calculated as: Core Service Rebate ${a,j} = \sum_t ext{Net Rebate Percentage}{a,t,j} \cdot ext{Core Service Charge}{a,t,j}$ Where: $Net \ Rebate \ Percentage{a,t,j} \\ = \ Service \ Rebate \ Percentage{t,j} \\ - \ Airline \ Standard \ Rebate \ Percentage{a,t,j}$ Core Service Charge ${a,j,t}=$ Core Service Charges incurred by each airline "a", in respect of terminal "t", in relevant month "j".
+Service Rebate Percentage Rebates shall be calculated separately for each terminal based on the performance against the standards for that terminal; with the exception of airfield availability, which will be calculated at an airfield level and the same percentage applied to both terminals.
+As noted in Table A, the inter-terminal transit availability standards and potential rebate percentages relate only to the North Terminal.
+For each terminal t, the Service Rebate Percentage for the month j shall be calculated as: Service Rebate Percentage ${t,j} = \sum{standard\ i} p{i,t} \cdot x{i,t,j}$ Where: